-Dr. Stancey is happy to now offer both blade free laser assisted cataract surgery in addition to traditional cataract surgery!
+Drs’.
+Stancey and Davis offer blade free laser assisted cataract surgery and traditional cataract surgery.
 With laser assisted cataract surgery, several steps of the surgery are performed with a computer controlled laser to ensure the highest precision and predictability.
-Dr. Stancey uses the LenSx® laser for this.
 The LenSx® laser utilizes a femtosecond laser, which has been used to perform LASIK surgery for over a decade.
 The same technology that brought new levels of safety, accuracy, and predictability to LASIK surgery is now revolutionizing cataract surgery.
 The LenSx® laser brings a new level of customization to cataract surgery allowing each procedure to be specifically tailored to each patient’s anatomy.
 With this laser assisted approach to cataract surgery, the surgeon creates a precise surgical plan with sophisticated 3D image guidance of the eye called an OCT (Optical Coherence Tomography).

 Benefits of blade free laser assisted cataract surgery include:

 - Astigmatism correction done at the time of cataract surgery, which is more accurate and reproducible with a laser incision than a manual incision using a traditional blade.
 Correcting astigmatism at the time of cataract surgery decreases the patient’s need for glasses after surgery.

 - The laser provides a more precise multi-planed corneal incision.
 This results in quicker healing and less chance of a wound leak.
 In addition, the laser creates a more precise and centered circular opening in the lens capsule (capsulotomy) which improves the accuracy of intraocular lens placement.